The Framework Behind The Marketing Mechanic: How It All Fits Together

-I’ve managed over a billion dollars in ad spend and built this framework so that you can understand how everything fits together — from your website and SEO to your personal brand and team growth.
-The first seven episodes form the foundation.
-Ideally, watch them in order to see how each layer builds on the last.
+I have managed over a billion dollars in ad spend for brands like Nike, Red Bull, and State Farm, and I built this framework so you can understand how everything fits together.
+The system is built on seven core pillars: entities, the geo-vertical grid, content strategy, MAA optimization (Metrics, Analysis, Action), personal branding, website architecture, and the platform and certification ecosystem.
+The first seven episodes form the foundation — watch them in order to see how each layer builds on the last.
+The remaining episodes go deeper into advanced topics like AI, YouTube, Facebook ads, Knowledge Panels, and scaling through private equity.

 Episode 1: Understanding the Entity